nidhishetty2511/nidhishetty2511/README.md

 ---
 <h2>👩🏻‍🏫 About me </h2>

-👩🏻‍💻 I am Currently pursuing B.E. in information technology [ Third Year ].
+👩🏻‍💻 I am a Final Year Student of B.E. in information technology.

 💻 I began my programming journey by exploring c, c++, java and ended up finding my love and passion for learning python.